farihachaiti/Automated-Planning-Project/plansys2_project/README.md

 ## Description

 This is a simple example that shows the basic operation of PlanSys2.
-A simple PDDL domain has been specified, and we will use the PlanSys2 Terminal to insert commands.
+A simple PDDL model with problem file have been integrated.
 Actions simulate their execution.

 ## How to run